Causal Discovery in the Presence of Missing Data: Related work

 \section{Related work}

 We discuss closely related works, including traditional causal discovery algorithms and approaches that deal with missing data from a causal perspective.

 \paragraph{Causal discovery.} Causal discovery from observational data has been of great interest in various domains in the past decades \citep{Pearl00,Spirtes01}.
 In general, causal discovery consists of constraint-based methods, score-based methods, and methods based on functional causal models.
-Typical constraint-based methods include the PC algorithm and Fast Causal Inference (FCI).
-They assume that all CI relations are entailed from the causal Markov condition, according to the faithfulness assumption, and use CI constraints in the data to recover causal structure.
-The PC algorithm assumes no confounders (hidden direct common causes of two variables) and outputs a Completed Partially Directed Acyclic Graph (CPDAG), which is easy to interpret and often used in biomedical applications \citep{neto2008inferring, le2016fast}.
+Typical constraint-based methods include the PC algorithm and Fast Causal Inference (FCI) \citep{Spirtes01}.
+They assume that all CI relations in the data are entailed by the causal Markov condition on the underlying causal graph, known as the faithfulness assumption, and use CI constraints in the data to recover causal structure.
+The PC algorithm assumes no confounders (i.e., hidden direct common causes of two variables) and outputs a Completed Partially Directed Acyclic Graph (CPDAG), which represents the Markov equivalence class that contains all DAGs that have the same CI relations, and is easy to interpret and often used in biomedical applications \citep{neto2008inferring, le2016fast}.
 FCI allows confounders and selection bias, and outputs a Partial Ancestral Graph (PAG).
 For simplicity, we use the PC algorithm in this paper, but it is straightforward to transfer our framework to other constraint-based methods.
-Score-based methods (e.g., Greedy Equivalence Search \citep{chickering2002optimal}) find the best Markov equivalence class (which contains DAGs that have the same CI relations) under certain score-based criterion, such as the Bayesian Information Criterion (BIC).
+Score-based methods (e.g., Greedy Equivalence Search \citep{chickering2002optimal}) find the best Markov equivalence class under certain score-based criterion, such as the Bayesian Information Criterion (BIC).
 Causal discovery based on functional causal models benefits from the additional assumptions on the data distribution and/or the functional classes to further determine the causal direction between variables.
-Typical functional causal models include the linear non-Gaussian acyclic model (LiNGAM) \citep{shimizu2006linear}, the post-nonlinear (PNL) causal model \citep{zhang2009identifiability}, and the nonlinear additive noise model (ANM) \citep{peters2017elements}.
+Typical functional causal models include the linear non-Gaussian acyclic model (LiNGAM) \citep{shimizu2006linear}, the post-nonlinear (PNL) causal model \citep{zhang2009identifiability,Zhang06_iconip}, and the nonlinear additive noise model (ANM) \citep{peters2017elements}.